Dracula (Universal film series): Overview

+Narratives

 Dracula

 Renfield is a solicitor traveling to Count Dracula's castle in Transylvania on a business matter.
 The local village people fear that vampires inhabit the castle and warn Renfield not to go there.
 Renfield enters the castle welcomed by the charming but eccentric Count, who, unbeknownst to Renfield, is a vampire.
 They discuss Dracula's intention to lease Carfax Abbey in London, where he intends to travel the next day.
 Dracula hypnotizes Renfield into opening a window, leaving open to an attack from Dracula.

 After this, Renfield is found aboard the schooner Vesta, having become a raving lunatic slave to Dracula, who hides in a coffin and feeds on the ship's crew.
 Renfield is sent to Dr. Seward's sanatorium adjoining Carfax Abbey.
 At a London theatre, Dracula meets Seward.
 Seward introduces his daughter Mina, her fiancé John Harker, and the family friend Lucy Weston.
 Lucy is fascinated by Count Dracula.
 That night, Dracula enters her room and feasts on her blood while she sleeps.
 Lucy dies the next day after a string of transfusions.
 Professor Van Helsing analyzes Renfield's blood and discovers his obsession.
 Dracula visits Mina, asleep in her bedroom, and bites her.
 After a meeting with Dracula, Van Helsing finds that he casts no reflection in a mirror and deduces that Dracula is the vampire behind the recent tragedies.
 After several subsequent interactions, Dracula is hunted by Van Helsing and Harker, who know that Dracula is forced to sleep in his coffin during daylight, and the sun is rising.
 Van Helsing prepares a wooden stake while Harker searches for Mina.
 Van Helsing impales Dracula through the heart, killing him.